 - 702.28a Cycling is an activated ability that functions only while the card with cycling is in a player's hand.
 "Cycling [cost]" means "[Cost], Discard this card: Draw a card." - 702.28b Although the cycling ability can be activated only if the card is in a player's hand, it continues to exist while the object is on the battlefield and in all other zones.
 Therefore objects with cycling will be affected by effects that depend on objects having one or more activated abilities. - 702.28c Some cards with cycling have abilities that trigger when they're cycled.
-"When you cycle [this card]" means "When you discard [this card] to pay a cycling cost."
-These abilities trigger from whatever zone the card winds up in after it's cycled. - 702.28d Typecycling is a variant of the cycling ability. "[Type]cycling [cost]" means "[Cost], Discard this card: Search your library for a [type] card, reveal it, and put it into your hand.
+"When you cycle [this card]" means "When you discard [this card] to pay an activation cost of a cycling ability."
+These abilities trigger from whatever zone the card winds up in after it's cycled. - 702.28d Some cards have abilities that trigger whenever a player "cycles or discards" a card.
+These abilities trigger only once when a card is cycled. - 702.28e Typecycling is a variant of the cycling ability. "[Type]cycling [cost]" means "[Cost], Discard this card: Search your library for a [type] card, reveal it, and put it into your hand.
 Then shuffle your library."
-This type is usually a subtype (as in "mountaincycling") but can be any card type, subtype, supertype, or combination thereof (as in "basic landcycling"). - 702.28e Typecycling abilities are cycling abilities, and typecycling costs are cycling costs.
-Any cards that trigger when a player cycles a card will trigger when a card is discarded to pay a typecycling cost.
+This type is usually a subtype (as in "mountaincycling") but can be any card type, subtype, supertype, or combination thereof (as in "basic landcycling"). - 702.28f Typecycling abilities are cycling abilities, and typecycling costs are cycling costs.
+Any cards that trigger when a player cycles a card will trigger when a card is discarded to pay an activation cost of a typecycling ability.
 Any effect that stops players from cycling cards will stop players from activating cards' typecycling abilities.
 Any effect that increases or reduces a cycling cost will increase or reduce a typecycling cost.
+Any effect that looks for a card with cycling will find a card with typecycling.